 With burgeoning growth of cloud computing, it should be no surprise that IT decision makers say one of the biggest obstacles to implementing their cloud strategy is controlling cloud costs.
 Long gone are the days of highly predictable and stable costs and change management processes that were the hallmark of legacy computing architectures.

-The Challenges of Controlling Cloud Costs
+The Challenge of Controlling Cloud Costs

 The very nature of cloud computing – and indeed, a reason that companies flock to it – is that compute capabilities can change rapidly to accommodate current business demands.
 Capacity can grow or shrink automatically by turning (billable) resources up or down.
 Each time the overall IT environment expands with new VMs here and additional storage there, increases in complexity drive the total cost of cloud usage higher.